Archaic — Branding

 Posters

 The leftmost poster uses both type and imagery, and is a mockery or parody of simple design, but also representing how a message can be given through simple shapes.
-Often times designers add circles and lines and other nonsense to make their design seem more intricate or mathematical, when it's really just unnecessary embellishment.
+Often times designers add circles and other nonsense to try to prove their design, when it's just unnecessary embellishment.

 The center poster uses only type and is a juxtaposition between a simple message in the center with heavy white space, and loud type on the top and bottom.
 The type on top and bottom is large and trying to grab the viewer's attention, and the simple type in the middle provides a break from the rest.
 This is also a reference to the relentless advertising and neverending attention demanding world we live in.